ibejalon/Terraform_Projects/Udagram/Readme.md

-**Infrastructure as Code Using Terraform***
+**Infrastructure as Code Using Terraform**
 ---

 This project is about deploying an application(Apache Web Server) whose code (JavaScript and HTML) was stored in S3
----

 To deploy application with necessary resources into its infrastructure for a fictitious Instagram clone “Udagram” where developers have pushed codes in an S3 bucket in AWS.
 There are two parts to the project:

-1.Created an architectural diagram with lucid chart for visual aid to understand what resources to be created 2.Created a matching Terraform script
+1. Created an architectural diagram with lucid chart for visual aid to understand what resources to be created
+2. Created a matching Terraform script

  The architecture has Public Subnets (for 2-way internet), Private Subnet(one-way internet),Load balancer, networking elements(internet and NAT gateways), Servers, routing tables.

-### Requirements:###
+### Requirements:

 Server specs : Created a Launch Configuration for the application servers in order to deploy four servers, two located in each private subnet.
 The launch configuration was used by auto-scaling group.